 The Pastor’s feet were damp and cold.
 He was standing in mud that covered his ankles.
 They were in a desolate place, a field of mud.
-He heard distant explosions and through the mist and fog saw the flashes of artillery shells exploding on a hillside across the valley.
-The fog was oppressively thick.
+He heard distant explosions and through the smoke and fog saw the flashes of artillery shells exploding on a hillside across the valley.
 He felt the strangling sensation of claustrophobia coming on.
-"No!" he protested, hoping to fight it off, "I won’t let it overtake me again!"
+“No!” he protested, hoping to fight it off, “I won’t let it overtake me again!”

 He looked around.
-Jutting out of the mud here and there were the remains of a forest, decimated by a recent artillery barrage—burning stumps and shattered trunks of trees.
+Jutting out of the mud here and there were the remains of a forest, decimated by the artillery barrage—burning stumps and shattered trunks of trees.
 Shell holes pocked the face of the battlefield.
 Bodies of dead American and German soldiers were strewn about like broken dolls.
-The acrid smell of burnt gunpowder mixed with the nauseating stench of blood and charred corpses hung heavy in the night air, stinging the Pastor’s eyes and nose.
+The acrid smell of burnt gunpowder mixed with the nauseating stench of blood and charred corpses hung heavy in the night air, stinging the Pastor’s eyes and lungs.

 The devastation had taken place only minutes earlier, and now the deadly artillery barrage had a new target: the hillside across the valley.
 The Pastor guessed the boys up there were taking a real pounding.
 Young men, he thought, just as he was, scared and praying for safe deliverance from the enemy and death.
 Some never made it, and many who did were wounded forever.

-It was all too familiar to the Pastor.
-There were times over the years when he prayed for partial amnesia, for the Lord to remove those terrible memories from his mind.
-But the memories never went away.
-Whenever they came to mind he quickly switched to some diversionary thought.
+It was all too familiar.
+There were times over the years when the Pastor prayed for partial amnesia—for the Lord to remove those terrible memories from his mind.
+But the images, sounds and stench never went away.
+Whenever they came upon him, he quickly switched to some diversionary thought.

 The Pastor heard far away popping sounds.
 He knew what they were—rifle shots, toy-like in sound because of the distance, but deadly.

-Each artillery explosion cast a momentary mantle of light across the battlefield.
+Exploding artillery shells flashed here and there across the battlefield.
 By this sporadic light, the Pastor watched a hundred or so yards away as a squad of German soldiers sloshed through the mud, heading in his direction.

 “We were both victims of the war,” the Pastor said to Tony.
 “Maybe you were the lucky one.
-You escaped by death and went on to another life.
+You escaped by death and went on to life everlasting.
 But I stayed here and have lived a living death.”

 Someone was running through the mud toward them.
 As he neared, the Pastor saw that he was an American soldier, and he was not carrying a weapon or wearing a helmet.
 The soldier glanced back over his shoulder.
 Some distance behind him followed a German soldier.

 The Pastor watched the terrified young American run past, no more than ten feet away.
-And then his suspicion was confirmed: The soldier was himself.
+And then his suspicion was confirmed: The soldier was himself of so long ago.

 Regaining his composure, the Pastor went on, "The Germans were getting closer.
 Our unit was retreating and I had to find them and get back to safety.”